musnix/musnix/README.md

 Users who are on NixOS 17.09 or earlier should use the [`pre-18.03`](https://github.com/musnix/musnix/tree/pre-18.03) branch.

 Users who are on NixOS 16.09 or earlier should use the [`pre-17.03`](https://github.com/musnix/musnix/tree/pre-17.03) branch.
+See [#42](https://github.com/musnix/musnix/pull/42) for more information about this change.

 You can check your NixOS version with the `nixos-version` command.